syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 }
 {% endhighlight %}

- 4. For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ContentProperty.html) property.

 This is how the final output will look like on iOS, Android, and Windows Phone devices.

 ![](GettingStarted_images/DefaultAppearance.png)

 ## Customize positioning